Methodology

 • Whether the dev-env artifact (Makefile, Dockerfile) works end-to-end.

 • Commit-history signals — churn, commit frequency, contributor count.
 We use--depth 1 --single-branchwhich fetches the whole working tree at HEAD of the default branch, but no history.
-Closing this gap is planned as v0.7.0 on the roadmap.
+These describe repo health more than agent behavior, so they sit outside the score for now.

-• How agents actually perform on the repo — that's the v0.3.0 benchmark harness.
+• How agents actually perform on the repo — that's the v1.0.0 benchmark harness.